Char-Al/bench_leon/README.md

 LEON is a new software to compress data issue from NGS (Fasta and FastQ).
 LEON shares similarities with approaches using a reference genome to compress files.
-The LEON approach build the reference _de novo_, contrary to the other algorithms, with a _de Bruijn Graph_ whose the pieces are _k-mers_.
+The LEON approach build the reference _de novo_, contrary to the other algorithms, with a _de Bruijn Graph_ where the pieces are _k-mers_.
 The _de Bruijn Graph_ is heavy and it has to be stored with the compressed data, so the size could be a problem.
 To figure out this problem, the _de Bruijn Graph_ needs a good parametrization and the implementation is based on probabilistic data structure in order to reduce its size.
 Based on Bloom filters the _de Bruijn Graph_ is efficient to store large data.